ehsan11100/AdGuard/Encryption.md

 1. Choose your DNS provider from [the list][lego-provider] and follow the instruction to obtain a certificate.

+Also, here's [a simple script][legoagh] that you can use to automate certificates generation and renewal.

 [tls-wikipedia]: https://en.wikipedia.org/wiki/Transport_Layer_Security
 [letsencrypt]:   https://letsencrypt.org